Company formation in the Czech Republic

 Legal requirements and restrictions

-Is it possible to open a branch office of a foreign company in the Czech Republic?
+Can a branch office of a foreign company be opened in the Czech Republic?

 Opening a branch office of a foreign company in the Czech Republic represents an attractive opportunity to expand business into the Czech and European markets.
-With its strategic location in the centre of Europe, stable economy and relatively low operating costs, the Czech Republic is an ideal location for international business.
-In this article we will look at the key aspects and requirements involved in opening a branch office of a foreign company in the Czech Republic.
+Due to its strategic location at the centre of Europe, the country offers a stable economy with relatively low operational costs, making it an ideal place for international business.
+In this article, we shall look into the main requirements and issues that occur when a branch office of a foreign company is opened in the Czech Republic.

 A branch of a foreign company (“pobočka zahraniční společnosti”) in the Czech Republic is considered as an inseparable part of a foreign legal entity, which has the right to carry out activities on behalf of the parent company.
 The branch does not have the status of a legal entity and acts on the basis of powers delegated by the foreign company.